History of Qantas: The post-war years: 1945 to 1959

 In 1947, QEA was nationalised, with the Australian Labor government led by Prime Minister Ben Chifley buying the shares owned by BOAC, followed by those of QANTAS Limited.
 Nationalised airlines were normal at the time, and the Qantas board encouraged this move.
 After the completion of the buyout, QANTAS Limited was wound up and liquidated to shareholders.

 Shortly after nationalisation, QEA began its first services outside the British Empire-to Tokyo via Darwin and Manila with Avro Lancastrian aircraft.
 These aircraft were also deployed between Sydney and London in co-operation with BOAC, but were soon replaced by Douglas DC-4s.
 Services to Hong Kong began in 1949 as well.

 In 1947 the airline took delivery of Lockheed L-749 Constellations and these took over the trunk route to London.
 Flying boats again entered the fleet from 1950, when the first of five Short Sandringham aircraft entered service for flights between the Rose Bay flying boat base on Sydney Harbour and destinations in New Caledonia, New Hebrides, Fiji, New Guinea (dubbed the "Bird of Paradise" route) and Lord Howe Island.

-In 1952 Qantas expanded services across the Indian Ocean to Johannesburg via Perth, the Cocos Islands and Mauritius, calling this the Wallaby Route.
+In 1952 Qantas expanded services across the Indian Ocean to Johannesburg via Melbourne, Perth, the Cocos Islands, Réunion and Mauritius, calling this the Wallaby Route.
 Around this time, the British Government pressured Qantas to purchase the de Havilland Comet jet airliner, but Hudson Fysh was dubious about the economics of the aircraft and successfully resisted this.
 The network expanded across the Pacific to Vancouver via Auckland, Nadi, Honolulu and San Francisco in early 1954 when it took over the Southern Cross Route of British Commonwealth Pacific Airlines (BCPA).
 The first of the airline's Lockheed 1049 Super Constellations was delivered in early 1954.

 In January 1958 Qantas became the second round-the-world airline, flying Super Constellations west from Australia to London through Asia and the Middle East on the Kangaroo route, and east to London on the Southern Cross route.
 At their inaugural flight on 14 January, Super Constellation VH-EAO flew eastbound, while its counterpart VH-EAP flew westbound.
 They both reached London and then returned in Sydney on 20 January.
 Later, a Lockheed Electra aircraft inaugurated flights to New Zealand in 1961.

 In September 1956 Qantas ordered the Boeing 707-138 jet airliner and the first was delivered in June 1959.
 This order made the airline the first customer for the type outside the US.
 The special shortened version for Qantas was the original version Boeing offered to airlines.
 Boeing lengthened the aircraft by ten feet for all other customers, which destroyed the economics for Qantas Pacific routes.
 The airline successfully negotiated with Boeing to have the aircraft for which it had originally contracted.
 This order was later followed up by another purchase by Qantas of the same variant.
 In March 1960 the airline ordered six of the turbofan derivative, Boeing 707-138B, with delivery scheduled for the following year.